HISTORY OF THE TWO TUTTLE HOMESTEADS IN EASTPORT

 The 1930 Federal Census shows Irving Brown, his wife Rose Hudak Brown, and son Irving J. Brown [Joe], living in the house, which they rented for $15 per month.
 In February 1927 Irving & Rose's daughter Dorothy was killed by an automobile which went off the road in front of the house.

 In the late 1930's and 1940's the house had a kitchen, large pantry, back foyer with an ice box, dining room, living room, bath, and two bedrooms on the first floor.
 The doorway between the dining room and living room was only 5' 8" tall, indicating the shorter stature of people in the late 1700's.
 This short doorway resulted in many bumped heads by subsequent taller occupants.
 On the second floor was a bedroom and two attic spaces.
-A small second bedroom with a twin bed was added by Bart Brown, and the flooring was nailed in place by Josephine [Lawrence] Brown.
+On the second floor a small second bedroom with a twin bed was added by Bart Brown, and the flooring was nailed in place by Josephine [Lawrence] Brown.
 Whenever the Long Island Railroad steam engine would go past the house, about a quarter mile away, the upstairs furniture would always shake as if a minor earthquake were taking place.
 The cellar occupied the entire space beneath the living room, bathroom and the first back bedroom.
-This cellar had a hot air coal furnace, a coal bin, an electric water pump, and a ping-pong table [sometimes used as a model railroad table].
+This cellar had a hot air coal furnace, a coal bin, an electric water pump, and a ping-pong table [eventually used as a model railroad table].
 Visible in the basement were the old hand hewn [walnut?] beams, with tree bark still on them.[10]

 At one time, probably in the early 1940s this house had a sign on the front lawn near the driveway stating “Built in 1775.”[11]